-Figure 9.22: The control interconnect circuit between inner and outer partitions' control propagation arrays for a non-WAD nested write port
+Figure 9.23: The control interconnect circuit between the inner and outer partitions' control propagation arrays for a WAD nested write port with an unconditional outer write-enable.
+The shaded circuits are modifications introduced by WAD.

 Conditional Outer Write-Enable